SREB and Alabama

 Advises state and district leaders as they develop strategies to support the professional growth of teachers and principals.
 SREB serves as a technical advisor to state education agencies, conducts needs assessments and focus groups to help states plan and evaluate implementation, spotlights inspiring stories of local practice and convenes stakeholders at regional meetings.

 SREB partnered with the Alabama State Department of Education to support implementation of a statewide educator effectiveness strategy.
 Educators-in-residence conduct in-depth professional learning and training with district teams as they develop their educator evaluation plans.
-SREB staff visited the department in October and December 2016 to support this strategy.
+SREB staff visited the department in December 2016, June 2017 and October 2017 to support this strategy.

 Staff responded to two information requests from Alabama stakeholders in the last 12 months.
-Constituents requested SREB analysis related to teacher attendance and administrator compensation policies.
+Constituents requested SREB analysis related to teacher attendance and employment rules for school personnel.

-In the last 12 months, SREB’s educator effectiveness team provided technical assistance, brokered expertise and provided policy and practice resources to Alabama state legislators and their staff, state education agency staff, district administrators, principals and teachers.
+In the last 12 months, SREB’s educator effectiveness team provided technical assistance, brokered expertise and policy and practice resources to Alabama state legislators and their staff, state education agency staff, district administrators, principals and teachers.